daler/gffutils/doc/source/examples.rst

     vs the 9th field of a GFF line, which is called the "attributes" field according to the spec.
 Confusing?
 Yes!

+This documentation undergoes automated testing, and in order to support both Python 2 and 3 in the same test suite, we need to do this:

+>>> from __future__ import print_function

 .. _mouse_extra_comma.gff3:

 .. rst-class:: html-toggle